Visit our Brick & Mortar

 2015 - Jac and Jill meet and begin collaborating.
 Their first big adventure was a pop-up shop at the Winthrop Rythm & Blues Festival and vending out of a 10’ x 10’ all weekend.

 2016 - They built (with help from friends), a 24-foot pop-up trailer shop.
 They spent the next 4 summers on the road vending at open-air music events.
-During this season of travel, women kept asking to buy ankle boots, the feather earrings Jac always wore, and our personal hats I had trimmed out.
+During this season of travel, women kept asking to buy ankle boots, the feather earrings Jac always wore, and our personal hats.

-2019 - Expand our space at the Country Rose to a 10’ x 50’ and take over a front window.
+2019 - Expands our retail space at the Country Rose to a 10’ x 50’ and takes over a front window.
 At this same time, we hired nikki to build our website and help us tell our story.
-She built this website and made the video above.

-2020 - We survived COVID-19, re-evaluated our WHY as a company, and hired Jac’s sister and niece, part-time.
+2020 - We survived COVID-19, re-evaluated our WHY as a company, and hired Jac’s sister and niece.

 2021 - In January Jac starts studying under a veteran hat maker, Wayne Wichern.
-She has spent thousands of hours refining her craft.
+Since then she has spent thousands of hours refining her craft.

-2022 - We signed a new lease, and renovated a 100-year-old building in downtown Arlington.
+2022 - Signed a new lease, and renovated a 100-year-old building in downtown Arlington.
 This process took us 9 months and boy was it worth it.

 2023 - We opened the newly renovated store in April.
-This new space is 4000+ square feet split between a front retail experience and a fully functioning workshop.
+This new space is 4500+ square feet split between a front retail experience and a rear manufacturing/workshop.